frontenddogma/web-development-glossary/manuscript/j.md

 JIT compiler
 : → Just-in-time compilation

+Job Access With Speech
+: A computer screen reader program for Microsoft Windows that allows blind and visually impaired users to read the screen either with a text-to-speech output or by a refreshable Braille display.
+JAWS is produced by the Blind and Low Vision Group of Freedom Scientific and was first released in 1995.&nbsp;[†](#w-jaws) ℹ︎&nbsp;[freedomscientific.com/products/software/jaws](https://www.freedomscientific.com/products/software/jaws/)

 Joint Photographic Experts Group
 : The joint committee between ISO/IEC JTC 1 and ITU-T (formerly CCITT) that created and maintains the JPEG, JPEG 2000, and JPEG XR standards.&nbsp;[†](#w-joint-photographic-experts-group) ℹ︎&nbsp;[jpeg.org](https://jpeg.org/)